 Consider athletes who train and condition their bodies.
 They find it advantageous to train and condition on different surfaces, like sand, grass, asphalt, and concrete.
 Each of these surfaces presents different advantages and disadvantages, so you should keep these in mind while striving to reach your daily goal of steps.

 As you likely know, sand is a soft surface, so it absorbs some of the energy that your body delivers to the ground while exercising.
 Thus, the unstable, soft surface of sand forces your body to adapt particularly by activating your smaller stabilizing muscles.
 These muscles are typically not engaged on more solid, level ground.
 So, exercising on sand strengthens your legs considerably.
-At the same time, by absorbing some of the energy, sand is much easier on your joints.
+At the same time, running on sand is much easier on your joints because it absorbs some of the impact.
 However, sand increases your risk of injuring your Achilles tendon and placing uneven stress on your body.

 Be it a sidewalk, road, or path through the park, the majority of people likely exercise on some form of asphalt or concrete.
 Asphalt and concrete offer the advantage of a consistently smooth surface, but its significant disadvantage is that it absorbs little to no impact from the body.
 Hazards, like traffic, potholes in the road, cracks in the sidewalk, or oil spills, can all cause injury.